Iron maiden

 Various neo-medieval torture instruments.
 An iron maiden stands at the right, with its door opened to reveal the spikes on its interior surface.

-The iron maiden is a torture device the use of which is considered to be a myth, since evidence of their actual use has never been found.
+The iron maiden is an apocryphal torture device, believed to have been first invented in the 19th century.
 It consists of a solid iron cabinet with a hinged front and spike-covered interior, sufficiently tall to enclose a human being.
 While often popularly thought to have been used in the medieval period, there is no known mention of the iron maiden from before the 19th century.
-They have become a popular image in media involving the Middle Ages and involving torture chambers.
+It has become a popular image in media involving the Middle Ages and torture chambers.